-Dan and Jessica Tynan share what it’s been like to do it all themselves, from designing the house to building it.
+Dan and Jessica Tynan share what it’s been like to build their Co Tipperary home themselves, from designing the house to building it.

 Dan: I always wanted to build my house on this site.
 It’s on my dad’s land and on a quiet country road near our village.
 The site itself has stunning views of the Devil’s Bit and it’s a place I’ve always felt happiest in.